Stress. Anxiety. Depression. Feelings of Helplessness. Feelings of Hopelessness.

 These are all too common symptoms of modern living.

 We can forget about the beauty that is all around us.
 We can close our eyes and see no further than concrete slabs and pavement.
-We can see no further than money and products and our next big purchase.
+We can see no further than money, products and our next big purchase.
 We can become lost in society.
 We can become lost in the life that man created.
 A self-imposed prison of restrictive comforts and obligations.

 Perhaps life was never meant to be this complicated.
 Perhaps our inner animal resents being contained to this mundane, safe and controlled life.
 Perhaps in each of our hearts, there is a longing to return to where we all had once begun in our evolutionary process.

 So don’t shut out mother nature from your life!
 She helped bring you into this world and one day she will welcome you back.
 We can all benefit from a little more calm and tranquility in our lives.
-Give your inner animal that taste of nature that it so desires, every chance that you get.
+Give your inner animal that taste of nature that it so desires every chance you get.

 Anxiety and Depression Association of America (March, 2019) Facts & Statistics.
 Retrieved from https://adaa.org/about-adaa/press-room/facts-statistics

 Harvard Health Publishing (July, 2018) Sour mood getting you down?
 Get back to nature.
 Retrieved from https://www.health.harvard.edu/mind-and-mood/sour-mood-getting-you-down-get-back-to-nature